jsenv/file-size-impact/docs/api.md

 `cacheImpact` parameter is a boolean controlling if size impact of 0 will appear in the table.
 This parameter is optional and disabled by default.

-By showing size impact of 0 you can better understand the impact on the pull request on returning user cache.
+With `cacheImpact` disabled a modified file having a size impact of zero is not shown.

-TODO: screenshot without cache impact and screenshot with it
+With `cacheImpact` enabled these modifications appears in the table.

-Explain what to look at and how it corresponds to what returning users have to download
+This is useful to have the whole picture of the pull request impact on a returning user cache.
+Because from a cache perspective, the file is modified and must be redownloaded.

 ## runLink